 This year, the COVID-19 pandemic and associated lockdowns threw the world out of gear and sent economies reeling, resulting in stock market volatility.
 However, this is not the first time a major event has sent the stock markets into a tizzy.

 Most investors are aware of the Great Depression that hit the US markets in 1929.
 With the First World War ending in 1918 and the US economy gathering steam, the twenties (also called the Roaring Twenties’) was a good period for the economy and the markets.
 However, as the twenties came to an end, the economy started running out of steam.

 In October 1929, the stock markets crashed and triggered the panic-selling of assets.
 At this time, the economy had a complex mix of inflated stock prices and high debts to buy securities.
 On the fourth day of the crash, the market fell by 12.82% on what is infamously known as Black Monday.
 It took the US economy more than a decade to recover from the economic depression that spread after this crash.

-In October 1987, the stock markets crashed marking the largest single-day drop in the history of markets in the US.
+In October 1987, the stock markets crashed, marking the largest single-day drop in the history of markets in the US.
 On October 19, 1987, the US markets lost around 23% in one day!
 This day is known as ‘Black Monday the 2nd‘.
 Barring speculators and leveraged borrowers like in 1929, technology also contributed to popping the market bubble.

-Before the crash, leveraged buyouts and corporate takeovers along with tools like margin accounts and junk bonds, share prices started booming.
-On the said day, the markets turned on their heads and sellers began dominating the trades.
+Before the crash, leveraged buyouts and corporate takeovers, along with tools like margin accounts and junk bonds, share prices started booming.
+On the said day, the markets turned on their heads, and sellers began dominating the trades.
 The selling trend caught on and caused panic among investors causing aggressive selling activities.

-During the 1990s, there was an increased investor interest in internet stocks with new economy companies leading the surge in stock prices.
+During the 1990s, there was an increased investor interest in internet stocks with new economy companies leading to the surge in stock prices.
 During this period, many new companies went public and raised millions of dollars in no time.

 However, as the dot com bubble burst and investors fled the tech stocks that were unduly inflated, the stock markets experienced a major crash, and the economy suffered during the period that followed.
-Many new-age companies were delisted by Nasdaq and the tech-oriented Nasdaq index fell from around 5000 points in 2001 to around 1000 points in 2002.
+Many new-age companies were delisted by Nasdaq, and the tech-oriented Nasdaq index fell from around 5000 points in 2001 to around 1000 points in 2002.

 In 2008-2009, the World Bank’s trading methods that were highly risky nearly took down the US economy.
 This market crash was due to the extensive usage of securities backed by mortgages.
 These were primarily mortgages from the housing sector in the US.
 These securities were sold by financial institutions to investors and banks.

-However, the decline in housing prices led to these securities losing value and resulted in lower returns to security-holders.
-This spiraled into homeowners failing to meet their loan obligations and the mortgage-backed securities losing value pushing some big financial institutions to bankruptcy.
+However, the decline in housing prices led to these securities losing value and resulted in lower returns to security holders.
+This spiralled into homeowners failing to meet their loan obligations and the mortgage-backed securities losing value, pushing some big financial institutions to bankruptcy.
 As the markets started looking south, most investors started holding back funds drying up the liquidity in the stock markets.

 In 2020, as the world struggled with the COVID-19 pandemic, most countries induced partial or complete lockdowns to control the spread of the disease.
 This led to most offices shutting down and businesses coming to a standstill.
-As a result, investors started withdrawing their funds by selling stocks causing market volatility.
+As a result, investors started withdrawing their funds by selling stocks, causing market volatility.
 This one was quite dramatic.
 In four trading days, the Dow Jones Industrial Average dropped around 26%.

 While we have spoken about some historical market crashes, it is important to note that the markets have always managed to recover from crashes caused due to different events.
 It is this resilience that makes long-term stock investing a good avenue to generate wealth over time.